WASHINGTON — Do you know what you’d do if an emergency hits? What if you’re at work, your spouse is stuck in traffic and your children are in school?

 - Prepare Your Workplace and Employees

 - Prepare Your School and Students

 - Centers for Disease Control and Prevention

 The U.S. Office of Personnel Management spells out how federal workers should handle emergency situations.
-Federal employees in the D.C. area can call 202-606-1900 to find out the government’s operating status online or by calling 202-606-1900.
+Federal employees in the D.C. area can find out the government’s operating status online or by calling 202-606-1900.
 In addition, OPM has

 Here are some additional resources:

 - Make a Plan – Capital Alert offers alert services and resources for making your emergency plan.